 12.1.
 Relevance - User Needs

-The main users of statistical information are State and municipal authorities and agencies, international organisations, the media, research and business communities, students, whose needs are satisfied without a breach of the confidentiality principle.
+In addition to Eurostat, the main users of statistical information are State and municipal authorities and agencies, international organisations, the media, research and business communities, students, whose needs are satisfied without a breach of the confidentiality principle.

-The quarterly data on registrations and bankruptcies reflects the intention of a business to start economic activities or to close down activities and can be used as early indicator for the changes hapening in the country's economic environment.
+The quarterly data on registrations and bankruptcies reflects the intention of a business to start economic activities or to close down activities and can be used as early indicator for the changes occurring in the country's economic environment.

 12.2.
 Relevance - User Satisfaction